-Donald Marron is an Institute fellow and director of economic policy initiatives at the Urban Institute.
+Donald Marron is an institute fellow and director of economic policy initiatives at the Urban Institute.
 In this capacity, he conducts research on tax reform, long-run fiscal challenges, and federal budgeting; identifies opportunities for Urban to develop policy-relevant research; and helps cultivate cross-center initiatives focused on macroeconomic growth, higher education, and public finance.
 From 2010 to 2013, he led the Urban-Brookings Tax Policy Center.

-Marron studied mathematics at Harvard College and received his PhD in economics from the Massachusetts Institute of Technology.
+Mr. Marron studied mathematics at Harvard College and received his PhD in economics from the Massachusetts Institute of Technology.